phuslu/log/README.md

 	// TimeField specifies the time filed name of output message.
 	TimeField string

-	// Out is the output destination. using os.Stderr if empty.
+	// Writer is the output destination. using os.Stderr if empty.
-	Out io.Writer
+	Writer io.Writer

 	// Template determines console output template if not empty.
 	Template *template.Template